 “Comedy is about building tension and then releasing it” - that is the main concept behind this short video.
 Turbulence is meant to add humor to the clean, perfect world of CGI.
 Someone once said,

-Using TurbulenceFD in Cinema 4D I was able to create organic volumes that flowed with in tandem with the music.
+Using TurbulenceFD in Cinema 4D I was able to create organic volumes that flowed in tandem with the music.
 Creating a poetic tone that ultimately ends in humor.

 Music by Daniel Marquez

 Popsicle Illusion approached me be a part of this super team of animators for Flux Pavilion's latest single.
 The brief was simple but strong enough to combine everyone's talent into one massive mashup with only one human character at the center.
 The result was a fantastic color packed journey into the mind of five different artists.

 Massive thanks to: Circus Records, Flux Pavilion, Popsicle Illusion, Hexeoxis, Falcão Lucas, Pi-Slices & Matt Corbin